 A student mentions contemplating suicide.

-Students are expected to adhere to the standards described in the Academic Catalog and The Compass; specifically, students are to refrain from disrupting classes and other academic settings.
+Students are expected to adhere to the standards described in the Academic Catalog and the Student Handbook; specifically, students are to refrain from disrupting classes and other academic settings.

 Category One Offenses